ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ## Constraints

+1. We want to enable some kind of transformations
+2. Renaming keys should be possible, at least in storage plugins 3.

+## Assumptions

 1.
-2.
-3.

-## Assumptions

-1. We want to enable some kind of transformations
 2. False positives for change tracking algorithms are only a minor problem.
 3. There is no reason to modify or delete existing `meta:/` keys.
 4. Newly generated `meta:/...` keys can